davidpagnon/Sports2D/README.md

 ### How to contribute
 I would happily welcome any proposal for new features, code improvement, and more!\
-If you want to contribute to Sports2D, please follow [this guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) on how to fork, modify and push code, and submit a pull request.
-I would appreciate it if you provided as much useful information as possible about how you modified the code, and a rationale for why you're making this pull request.
-Please also specify on which operating system and on which python version you have tested the code.
+If you want to contribute to Sports2D or Pose2Sim, please see [this issue](https://github.com/perfanalytics/pose2sim/issues/40).\
+You will be proposed a to-do list, but please feel absolutely free to propose your own ideas and improvements.

 *Here is a to-do list: feel free to complete it:*
 - [x] Compute **segment angles**.